 Plenty of sleep at night, a healthy breakfast in the morning.
 When the kids are back in school you do everything you can to make sure they get off on the right foot.
 But one of the best things you can do to help your child have a great school year doesn’t involve them at all.
 A good relationship between parents and their child’s teacher can go a long way in improving communication and preventing problems during the school year.
 We talked to several local teachers and asked them what tip they would give to parents looking to create a great parent/teacher relationship.
 Follow this advice and everyone is sure to have a great school year!

-Come to the special events, but feel free to come on the normal days, too.
+Come to the special events, but feel free to show up on the normal days, too.
 You will get a truer feel for what your child is doing in class (good and bad), witness the dynamics with other students, and see my teaching in person.
 It also gives us an opportunity to talk in a more casual setting than on Open House or during a parent-teacher conference.
 Many parents work full time, but if there’s any way to squeeze in an hour or two during lunch or after a doctor’s appointment, it will be time well spent.
 It also goes a long way in showing your child that you are involved.
 I have seen MANY changes in student behavior after their parents have sat in on classes or showed up unexpectedly to talk with teachers.

 Communication Is Critical